Does anger win, or do you?

 Sadly, this is the way most of the world turns.

-Now, to the question of male and female ways to handle anger
+Female and male ways to handle anger

 Much of the research indicates that men can get angry faster and get over their anger more quickly.
 They point the finger at others and become very combative.
 After that, they move onto the next project.
 Not a lot of rehashing the past.